 - Turn in a signed departure letter.
 At the start of your meeting, allow time for your manager to read and absorb the contents of your letter.
-Offer to talk through the three reasons why you have decided to quit and explain what you have already done to mentally and physically check-out.
-When s/he attacks your reasons for leaving it is important to say exactly this: “I appreciate you helping me to rethink my decision but it is my decision to leave”.
+Offer to talk through the three reasons why you have decided to quit and explain what you have already done to mentally and physically checkout.
+When they attack your reasons for leaving it is important to say exactly this: “I appreciate you helping me to rethink my decision but it is my decision to leave”.

 - Navigate to acceptance.
 What will follow is a gradual progression through a series of predictable stages: shock, denial, pain, anger, bargaining, depression, and finally acceptance.
 Stay calm and help orchestrate the progression through the stages until acceptance is reached.